 QName Description Path The absolute path of the entry to lookup.
-Required .
-AutoResolve Boolean value that if "true" will cause this operation to attempt to resolve any virtualized resources by their logical name using the companion RNS Resolver Service.
+Required.
+AutoResolve Boolean value that if "true" will cause this operation to (1) attempt to resolve any virtualized resources (one level) by their logical name using the companion Resource Endpoint Resolution Service and (2) resolve all Alias TargetPath values if an Alias points to another Alias , thereby returning the ultimate or "final destination" TargetPath . [default value is " false "]